 Working while traveling is something that many long-term travelers do to help fund their adventures.
-Whether it’s teaching English and socking away money while exploring the region you’re living in, or working on a farm, in a hostel, in a local bar or restaurant, or finding a location independent job, there are several ways to supplement your income while on the road.
+Whether it’s teaching English and socking away money while exploring the region you’re living in, or working on a farm, in a hostel, in a local bar or restaurant, or finding/creating a job as a digital nomad, there are several ways to supplement your income while on the road.

 Or maybe you don’t actually need to work but instead want to transition into a location independent lifestyle.
 Many traveling families are going this route, working remotely from wherever they go.
 Many career breakers are looking to find a new profession while traveling and taking a break.